P ≠ NP Proof

 problems that can be decided by computers, not only the languages.

-(leading to P ≠ BPP, P ≠ ZPP, and others great
+(leading to P ≠ BPP, P ≠ ZPP, and other great

 related results), in